Why visit?

 By road

 Eyemouth is easily accessible by bus, train, bike and car.
+To the north of Eyemouth beach around the fort headland, this site is accessed via the coastal path.

 The nearest train station is Reston (6 miles away) which has an on-demand bus service called Pingo.